alyque12/alyque12/README.md

 - 👋 Hi, I’m @alyque12
 - 👀 I’m interested in Quantum Computing and Artificial Intelligence
-- 🌱 I’m currently learning Quantum Computing
+- 🌱 I’m currently learning OS development and AI integration
 - 💞️ I’m looking to collaborate on understanding Qubits and Quantum Logic Gates
 - 📫 How to reach me email me @ alyquefarishta12@gmail.com